Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Simulation

-In summary, we found that the score-based tests can attribute heterogeneity to the truly problematic parameter(s) in LMM context.
-Additionally, the tests were more sensitive to changes in variance parameters, as compared to fixed effect parameters.
-In the next section, we will fit real data set to illustrate the potential usage of the score-based tests in an empirical study.
-The general approach is to fit a LMM of interest, then obtain the score-based test statistics associated with each parameter w.r.t. an auxiliary variable in level 2 (e.g. person's cognitive ability).
+In summary, we found that the score-based tests can attribute heterogeneity to the truly problematic parameter(s) in an LMM context.
+Additionally, the tests were more sensitive to changes in fixed effect parameters, as compared to variance parameters.
+In the next section, we apply the tests to real data to illustrate the potential usage of score-based tests in practice.
+The general approach is to fit a LMM of interest, then obtain each parameter's score-based test statistics w.r.t. an auxiliary variable in level 2.
 If the variance (either random effect or residual) component is detected to have parameter instability, it indicates heterogeneity present in the data; if the fixed parameter demonstrates instability, then we can claim interaction between the covariate and the auxiliary variable.